laravel/docs/container.md

 <a name="when-to-use-the-container"></a>
 ### When To Use The Container

 When building a Laravel application, you will often type-hint dependencies on routes, controllers, event listeners, and elsewhere without ever manually interacting with the container.
 For example, you might type-hint the `Illuminate\Http\Request` object on your route definition so that you can easily access the current request.
-Even though we never have to interact with the container to write this code, it is behind the scenes managing the injection of these dependencies:
+Even though we never have to interact with the container to write this code, it is managing the injection of these dependencies behind the scenes:

     use Illuminate\Http\Request;